geico-wft/labs-utility/sourcecode/sourcecode.md

  - Interfaces have been written for some classes, allowing for better planning & abstraction of the project.

- - Tests have been written for the program.
+ - Some tests have been written for the program (todo.. more tests).

    - Unit tests test a single, atomic piece of behavior.
 Usually, this is a single method, which is also fully isolated by using